ibm-cloud-docs/event-notifications/en-destination-webhook.md

 # Webhooks
 {: #en-destinations-webhook}

 A webhook represents a service destination, where an incoming notification can be consumed programmatically.
 For example, an incoming notification about an event can trigger a webhook destination to a backend microservice to act based on the content of the incoming notification.
+You can allowlist the ranges of IP addresses to restrict access to your servers that receive webhooks.
+For more information, see [Webhook IP addresses](/docs/account?topic=account-webhook-ips).
 {: shortdesc}

 ## Configuring a webhook destination